Iowa at Wisconsin

 Illinois at Purdue

-If you had told me thatwould be outscored by on Saturday I would likely have asked if we had replaced Illinois on the schedule with Cascade High School, one of Carroll's old Hendricks County foes.
+If you had told me that Robbie Hummel would be outscored by Travis Carroll on Saturday I would likely have asked if we had replaced Illinois on the schedule with Cascade High School, one of Carroll's old Hendricks County foes.
 We're not going to have many games this year in which Rob is an almost non-factor, especially in the deciding minutes of the games, yet we when in a blowout.
 What we got yesterday was basketball nirvana.
 After Illinois trailed by only two at the half, Purdue came out and delivered 10 minutes of basketball perfection.

 The other D.J., Richardson of Illinois and his backcourt mate Brandon Paul both had successful scoring scoring games with 15 and 17 points, respectively.
 The problem for Illinois was getting the ball in the hands of Meyers Leonard.
 Although limited early on by foul trouble, Leonard still played 24 minutes, but he was only 2 of 4 from the field and 3 of 4 from the stripe.
 All that got the big man was 7 points to go with 3 turnovers.
 Not the best line against a Purdue team that doesn't have JaJuan Johnson anymore.